Last Updated on April 1, 2023

-Antoni Gaudi, the iconic Catalan architect, built some of his greatest works in Barcelona.
-His modernist buildings are sprinkled around the city, and you view them through a free walking tour.
+You can’t visit Spain without experiencing the out-of-this-world creations of Antoni Gaudi, the iconic Catalan architect.
+Influenced by elements of Art Nouveau, Gothic, and traditional Catalan architecture, built some of his greatest works in Barcelona.
+His modernist buildings are sprinkled around the city, and you can visit them through your own self-guided walking tour.
 This post shows you how to design your own self-guided Gaudi walking tour of Barcelona.
 You’ll also get a map with a route you can follow to see 6 Gaudi masterpieces in one day or over the course of a few days.

 Disclaimer: this post contains affiliate links as explained in my disclosure policy

 First, the truth about Barcelona…

 If you’ve read my Self-Guided Walking Tour Barcelona, you know that I think this city is overhyped.
 You’ve probably read or heard a million times that Barcelona is the number one city to visit in Spain.
 I beg to differ.
 After living in Spain for 1.5 years and visiting almost every autonomous community, I compiled a list of the 8 most beautiful and underrated cities to visit in Spain.